-The Obama administration is advancing economic stimulus legislation to address some of the pressures facing state and local governments.
-The Company believes that demand for its services in its core areas of health, education and human services will remain strong and that the passage of such an economic stimulus package could increase demand for such services.
-However, any increases in demand resulting from the adoption of an economic stimulus package will depend largely upon the timing, amount and nature of the Federal legislation targeted at the states as well as the timing and nature of the states' actions in response to such funding.
+The Federal government has passed economic stimulus legislation to address some of the pressures facing state and local governments.
+The Company believes that demand for its services in its core areas of health, education and human services will remain strong and that the economic stimulus package could ultimately increase demand for such services.
+However, any increases in demand resulting from the economic stimulus legislation will depend largely upon the timing, amount and nature of the stimulus targeted at the states as well as the timing and nature of the states' actions in response to such funding.